NancyYixuanXiao/WazeApp/README.md

  WazeApp is an independent side project.

- It is a web map application which can display California road network and query k shortest paths between two location.
+ It is a web map application which displays California road network and query k shortest paths between two locations.

 *cal.cnode.txt* provides nodes (locations) with altitude, longitude and node number. *cal.cedge.txt* provides edges (roads) with starting node number, end node number and distance.
 I load these two files to Mysql database as nodes and edges tables, and query database to get data of nodes and edges.